 Involuntary movements (dyskinesia)

-Dyskinesia, that is involuntary and uncontrollable movements, may affect procedures such as x-rays, scans or radiotherapy, when you need to keep still.
+Dyskinesia is involuntary and uncontrollable movements that may affect procedures such as x-rays, scans or radiotherapy, when you need to keep still.
 Radiographers usually have techniques such as putting foam wedges in place to help overcome this, but it is important to talk to your healthcare professional about your movement problems before any procedure.
 Sometimes for CT or MRI scans, you may need to have a general anaesthetic or be sedated so you are able to keep still.
+Planning an appointment around a time when you are not likely to be dyskinetic might help.

 Saliva control and swallowing problems